General Route

 ]

-In case your AWS bucket has any Access Control Lists (ACLs) added, we recommend either disabling those lists altogether and/or using our canonical IDs.
+In case your AWS bucket has any Access Control Lists (ACLs) added, we recommend those.
+If you still wish to keep your bucket ACLs, we recommend first adding our canonical IDs to the bucket:

 TollBit Canonical IDs: